 - Android Backup Service

 - Android Backup Service is integrated with Android's data backup framework to perform data backup and restore for most devices running Android 2.2 or greater, using Google servers and a backup transport on the device.
 Before you can sign up for Android Backup Service, you must agree to the terms of a legal agreement between you and Google.
-Registration is free.
+Registration is available at no charge.

 Any and all other services available for Android but not documented on developer.android.com are subject to their own terms, as documented on their respective web sites.